fall inside a hole

 Tomy Super Rail

 In the 1970s Tomy decided to develop a larger intermediate train toy to fill the position between Plarail and something like a traditional model railway.
 A range of different track, trains, accessories, and sets were released.
 Trains had reversing gearboxes and more advanced types could uncouple cars and change speeds.
 This system was sold as スーパーレール or Super Rail and seems to have first appeared around 1972.
-In the mid 1970s the series was renamed "Super Rail Black" and sets remained on sale into the early 1990s.
+In the mid 1970s the series was renamed "Super Rail Black" before returning to the original Super Rail name in the later 1980s and sets remained in production into the early 1990s.

-The series was exported to the United States in the mid 1970s as Switch-A-Rail and to Spain by Geyper, both with a few exclusive sets and trains.
-The Spanish version was so popular that the sets were reissued years later.
+The series was exported to the United States in the mid 1970s as Switch-A-Rail and to Spain by Geyper, both with a few exclusive sets and trains

 Trains